 - Marketing (paid and organic traffic)

 The back office is a very important part of an online store, people need a trust factor to buy from online stores and having polite staff ready to talk to customers is a must.
 This can be through email, social media, online chat or over the phone.
 You live and die by the reputation of your store and customers will let you know very publicly if they are not happy.
-This can really harm not only your online store but reflects badly on your business as a whole.
-The back end staff need to be trained so they can understand all the parts of the stores admin, they need to control stock, dispatch stock on time and handle returns.
+This can really harm your online store’s reviews and it reflects badly on your business as a whole.
+The back end staff need to be trained so they can understand all the parts of the store’s admin, they need to control stock, dispatch stock on time and handle returns efficiently.

-There is not ‘one size fits all’ approach to ecommerce as everybody’s needs are different.
+There is not a ‘one size fits all’ approach to ecommerce, everybody’s needs are different.
 What suits a short term pop up style shop will not suit a store looking to build in the long term.
-This is a very simple overview of ecommerce and each area can go in to huge depth.
-If you have a project you wish to discuss feel free to get in contact using the contact form below.
+This is a very simple overview of ecommerce and each individual area can go in to huge depth.
+My ecommerce consultancy service is simply a way for me to share my experience and expertise with clients.
+It gives them an honest and impartial opinion to use going forward.
+If you have a project you wish to discuss feel free to get in contact using the form below.